Professional Context

 4 Expert PromptsIncident Report Analysis

 When reviewing an incident report, use Gemini to analyze the root cause of the incident, identify potential safety hazards, and generate a list of corrective actions to prevent similar incidents in the future.
-Include details from the incident report, such as [INSERT INCIDENT LOCATION], [DESCRIPTION OF INCIDENT], and [INVOLVED PERSONNEL].
+Include details from the incident report, such as [INCIDENT LOCATION], [DESCRIPTION OF INCIDENT], and [INVOLVED PERSONNEL].
 Consider referencing the inspection checklist to ensure all necessary protocols were followed.
 For example, if the incident occurred during a patrol, review the shift handoff notes to determine if all relevant information was properly communicated.
 Use the output to inform [CORRECTIVE ACTION PLAN] and assign follow-up tasks to [RESPONSIBLE PERSONNEL].

 Shift Workflow Optimization